RoghayehMaleki/QPGdatabase-/Rank6SsinglegeneratorSITAs/README 3.45.02 PM.md

 # Rank6SsinglegeneratorSITAs
-This data gives the singly generated standard integral table algebras of rank $6S$, up to order $60$, and rank $12$.
+This data gives the singly generated standard integral table algebras of rank $6S$, up to order $60$ and valency $12$.
 The following notation has been used in the existence column in the Markdown Table:

 AS: the program constructed a scheme for this parameter set.
 So those are realizable as Association schemes.